Italians vote for mayors of Rome, Milan, other key cities

 Salvini’s League is a coalition member of Premier Mario Draghi’s unity government, formed earlier this year to lead the country through the COVID-19 pandemic.
 Meloni was the only major leader to refuse to join the unusual coalition, which includes technocrats as well as ministers from leftist, centrists, right-wing and populist parties.

-Since the 5-Stars triumph in the last election for Parliament, in 2018, the Movement’s popularity has since plummeted in gubernatorial balloting and in public opinion polls.
+Since the 5-Stars triumph in the last election for Parliament, in 2018, the Movement’s popularity plummeted in gubernatorial balloting and in public opinion polls.

 Voters in southern Calabria in the “toe” of the Italian peninsula are also electing a governor, replacing one who died of cancer while in office last year.